upscopeio/on-premise/README.md

 - MongoDB
 - Redis

-1. Download Upscope from https://dist.upscope.io/index.html with the username and password provided
+1. Download Upscope from https://dist.upscope.io/index.html with the username and password you can find [here](https://app.upscope.io/settings/teams/_/on_prem).
 2. Run the server by running `BYPASS_AUTH=yes ./upscope-data-[macos|linux|windows.exe]` depending on your platform
 3. Add the following code to any HTML page:
 ```